Scooter Saga, Part V

 An AGV K1 S full-face motorcycle helmet photographed on a concrete park bench.

 I went to the largest helmet shop in Kaohsiung and bought literally the only one that would fit me.
-It’s labeled “ASIAN FIT XL”.
+It’s labelled “ASIAN FIT XL”.
 Full-face helmets provide much more protection than open-face or lid-style helmets, but those are more comfortable in hot weather and therefore more popular in Taiwan.

 2. Bluetooth intercom